 What Is a Stepparent Adoption?

-In a stepparent adoption, a birth parent may give his/her parental rights to the child's stepparent or a member of that child's extended family.
+In a stepparent adoption, a birth parent may give their parental rights to the child's stepparent or a member of that child's extended family.
 The procedure is generally the same as other types of adoption but requirements like the pre-placement evaluation and the 6-month post-placement evaluation and report can be waived by the Judge.

 Some of the main highlights of Montana adoption laws are listed in the box below.
 Explore FindLaw's Adoption section for additional articles and resources.